Part 1: Off to… not Mexico

 With yourself, your new spouse, and the trip details.
 It will save you from being stressed out when you should enjoy your honeymooning self.
 Sometimes spontaneity is what you need!

 Coming back from a month-long vacation, we dived into meshing our lifestyles together and figuring out our daily routines.
 It felt like a fresh start, like we were ready for anything!
-Read more about our honeymoon aftermath here.
+Read more about our honeymoon aftermath here or subscribe to get updates!

 I’d love to hear your honeymoon stories in the comments below!
 Did you have any road bumps like losing a document or getting stuck?